Shubhamkr565/JavaScript/README.md

-# JavaScript basic to advance program
+# JavaScript fundamental to advanced program